Regain Control and Rejoin Your Cruise After Missing the Ship

 Here’s what you should do:

-Contact the Cruise Line Immediately
+Call the Cruise Line Immediately to Arrange Your Return

 The moment you realize you won’t make it to the ship in time, call the cruise line.